The64thGamer/cheeseepedia/content/wiki/The Good Ole Bears.md

 The bears were practically untouched since the 90s, leaving them to start to deteriorate.
 Sawdust was caught in all their fur, and they got incredibly sunbleached.

-They would remain like this until 2023, when Xan (Looney's Lounge or Mr Wage Maker) would come in and give them a full restoration.
+They would remain like this until 2023, when instagram user @xan_rockafire_fan would come in and give them a full restoration.

 ## Restoration ##
 The Bears were given a full repaint, refur, new lights, and new shows, which they remain like to this day.